 If you have noticed any of these symptoms, call Dr. Raymond Ribitch.
-Dr. Ribitch and his team are dedicated to solving dental problems at the source using the latest in dental technology.
+We are dedicated to solving dental problems at the source using the latest in dental technology.

 Dr. Ribitch will conduct a thorough assessment of your bite and will examine your teeth and gums to determine if you have bruxism.
 He uses oral appliances to stop tooth clenching and grinding at the source.
 Oral appliances are custom-fit to patients to ensure that they are a comfortable fit.

 There are a variety of ways to treat teeth grinding, depending on the status of dental health and the cause.
 The most common is a custom nightguard to be worn at night or during stressful situations.
 A night guard will prevent teeth grinding and jaw clenching and reduce or eliminate the associated symptoms.